radian-software/straight.el/README.md

 redownload it.)

-If you really want to uninstall a package, simply delete its local repository from `~/.emacs.d/straight/repos`.
-To automate the process of deleting packages that aren't mentioned by your init-file, you can load the `straight-x` library and try out the user-contributed function `straight-x-clean-unused-repos`.
+If you really want to uninstall a package, simply delete its local repository from `~/.emacs.d/straight/repos` or run the `straight-remove-unused-repos` command.

 ### The wrong version of my package was loaded